MicrosoftDocs/fabric-docs/docs/workload-development-kit/fabric-data-plane.md

 Microsoft Fabric is a platform that enables the storage and management of customer data.
 In order to read and write data in Fabric, you need to use the [Fabric REST APIs](/rest/api/fabric/articles/) and the appropriate authentication methods.

-### API Permissions
+### API permissions

 Some methods of accessing customer data require the use of other services outside of Fabric such as Azure Storage or Azure SQL Database.
-For example, in the Microsoft Fabric Developer kit sample, the API permission Azure Storage `user_impersonation` is used in conjunction with the Power BI service *Lakehouse.Read.All* permission in order to access data from Lakehouses.
+For example, in the Microsoft Fabric Developer kit sample, the API permission Azure Storage `user_impersonation` is used in conjunction with the Power BI service *Lakehouse.Read.All* permission to access data from Lakehouses.

-You may choose to use Azure SQL Database in order to access table data from Warehouse items.
-In this case configure your app with Azure SQL Database `user_impersonation` in order to query the database on behalf of the user and Power BI service Warehouse.Read.All in order to query the Fabric REST API Get Warehouse endpoint.
+You can use Azure SQL Database to access table data from Warehouse items.
+In this case, configure your app with Azure SQL Database `user_impersonation` to query the database on behalf of the user and Power BI service Warehouse.Read.All to query the Fabric REST API Get Warehouse endpoint.

-Make sure you configure your Microsoft Entra ID app according to your development needs.
+Make sure that you configure your Microsoft Entra ID app according to your development needs.

 ### Authentication

-Before you can begin using the Fabric REST APIs, or other services such as Azure Storage and Azure SQL Database, on behalf of the user, you need to authenticate using a token.
+Before you can begin using the Fabric REST APIs or other services, such as Azure Storage and Azure SQL Database, on behalf of the user, you need to authenticate using a token.
 This token can be obtained through a token exchange process.

-The Fabric Workload Development Kit SDK provides a method for acquiring an access token in the workload frontend.
+The Fabric Workload Development Kit SDK provides a method for acquiring an access token in the workload front end.
 For example, see [Sample Workload Controller](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample/blob/main/Frontend/src/controller/SampleWorkloadController.ts).

- This client token must be passed to the workload backend and exchanged using the on-behalf-of flow for a token with the necessary scopes to access the resources you need, such as OneLake.
-For example, in order to access and read from a Lakehouse, a user must authorize the application to make API calls on their behalf using the Azure Storage `user_impersonation` permission.
-Then, in the backend, the access token must be obtained with the delegated scope `https://storage.azure.com/user_impersonation` in order to use Azure Storage.
+ This client token must be passed to the workload back end and exchanged by using the on-behalf-of flow for a token with the necessary scopes to access the resources you need, such as OneLake.
+For example, to access and read from a Lakehouse, a user must authorize the application to make API calls on their behalf by using the Azure Storage `user_impersonation` permission.
+Then, in the back end, the access token must be obtained with the delegated scope `https://storage.azure.com/user_impersonation` to use Azure Storage.

-If you decide to use SQL to access your customer data, the access token must be obtained with the scope `https://database.windows.net//user_impersonation` in order to use Azure SQL Database and the Microsoft.Data.SqlClient namespace.
-The access token must be used as written, with two forward slashes before `user_impersonation`, in order to be be validated by the SQLConnection class.
+If you decide to use SQL to access your customer data, the access token must be obtained with the scope `https://database.windows.net//user_impersonation` to use Azure SQL Database and the Microsoft.Data.SqlClient namespace.
+The access token must be used as written, with two forward slashes before `user_impersonation`, to be validated by the SQLConnection class.
-For more examples of token authentication, refer to the Microsoft Fabric Developer kit sample.
+For more examples of token authentication, see the Microsoft Fabric Developer kit sample.

 More details on how to obtain a token can be found in the [Microsoft Fabric Workload Development REST API documentation](https://go.microsoft.com/fwlink/?linkid=2271986).

-### Read Metadata
+### Read metadata

 Fabric REST APIs provide a way to access item properties.
 For example, querying the [Get Lakehouse API](/rest/api/fabric/lakehouse/items/get-lakehouse) provides you with the metadata for a certain Lakehouse, including useful properties such as OneLake paths and the SQL connection string.
 Another useful endpoint is the [Get Warehouse API](/rest/api/fabric/warehouse/items/get-warehouse), which returns the following information: